 18.Some Conclusions, Intrusions, and Shock Endings

-Kip Jones is a Visiting Scholar at the Faculty of Media & Communication, Bournemouth University.
-Now retired, he was Director of their Centre for Qualitative Research.
-Reports on Jones’ work: BBC Radio 4, BBC TV news, Times Higher Education, LSE Impact Blog, Sunday New York Times, International Herald-Tribune and The Independent.
+Kip Jones was a visiting scholar in the faculty of media and communication, Bournemouth University.
+Before his retirement, he was Director of their Centre for Qualitative Research.
+Reports on Jones’ work: BBC Radio 4 and BBC TV news, as well as in Times Higher Education, LSE Impact Blog, New York Times, International Herald-Tribune and The Independent.

 "Kip Jones brings the genre of what he calls Performative Social Science forward with wide-ranging theoretical, academic, and artistic products in various media that takes up how social scientists can use art for investigation and dissemination".
 "Embodied Methodologies, Participation, and the Art of Research" --Madeline Fox Social and Personality Psychology Compass.

 "U.K.'s Kip Jones has pioneered Performative Social Science (PSS) which seeks to spread narrative research to the public through lit, theater and film.
 Jones' aim is to harness research as a catalyst for social change". --Nisha Gupta PhD The Phenomenological Art Collective.